uktrade/data-hub-api/changelog/investment/investment-export-test-fixup.internal.md

-A flaky test was fixed which would infrequently fail when the value for 'Other team members' was not following the expected ordering.
+The ordering was made consistent for the value of 'Other team members' in the investment project export view.
+This was resulting in a seemingly flaky test case.